dojo/docs/dojo/animateProperty.rst

 .. contents::
     :depth: 2

 dojo.animateProperty is a very useful method for animating CSS properties.
-Usecases are for example fading a background color from red to green to indicate status changes.
+An example use cases is fading a background color from red to green to indicate status changes.

 =====